AOC says GOP minimum wage compromise is 'legislated poverty'

 CLICK HERE TO GET THE FOX NEWS APP

-Democratic Senators Joe Manchin of West Virginia and Krysten Sinema of Arizona, have already said they disagree with a minimum wage agenda being included in the nearly $2 trillion relief package.
+Democratic Senators Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, have already said they disagree with a minimum wage agenda being included in the nearly $2 trillion relief package.

 Megan Henney contributed to this report.